maroonpudding-max/hamlog_adif_log_matcher/README.md

 Sample files are included in the repository for testing.

 This tool has been tested on a real HAMLOG database containing over **86,000 QSO records**, demonstrating fast and practical verification of LoTW and eQSL confirmations.

+This tool is not designed as a rigid, one-size-fits-all solution.

+Amateur radio logs often contain inconsistencies such as time offsets, mode differences, and formatting variations depending on the operator’s environment and logging style.

+For this reason, the matching logic (time tolerance, mode handling, and other conditions) is intentionally designed to be flexible and customizable.

+Users are expected to adjust these parameters to fit their own operating conditions.

+This approach allows the tool to remain practical and efficient when working with real-world log data, rather than assuming perfectly aligned records.